pvechersky/rotors_simulator/README.md

 #### Grid specifications

 The grid used to define the wind field must be equidistant in x, respectively y-direction.
 The points in z-direction are distributed with upwards linearly increasing distance (spacing factors can be tuned as desired).
+The grid is terrain-following, meaning that all the points in the lower z-layer have a constant altitude offset from the terrain.

 #### Wind field text file format

 The text file contains information about the grid geometry as well as the wind values at each grid point.
 The data needed in the text file consists of:

-  1. Smallest x-coordinate of the grid `min_x`, of type integer, in [m].
+  1. Smallest x-coordinate of the grid `min_x`, of type float, in [m].

-  2. Smallest y-coordinate of the grid `min_y`, of type integer, in [m].
+  2. Smallest y-coordinate of the grid `min_y`, of type float, in [m].

   3. Number of grid points in x-direction `n_x`, of type integer.